FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/appendix/commitment_discounts.md

 ### Purchase *Rows*

-All *commitment discount* purchases appear with a positive `BilledCost`, `PricingCategory` as "Committed", and with the *commitment discount's* id populating both the `ResourceId` and `CommitmentDiscountId` value.
+All *commitment discount* purchases appear with a positive `BilledCost`, `PricingCategory` as "Standard", and with the *commitment discount's* id populating both the `ResourceId` and `CommitmentDiscountId` value.
 One-time purchases appear as a single record with `ChargeCategory` as "Purchase", `ChargeFrequency` as "One-Time", and the total quantity and units for *commitment discount's* *term* reflected as `CommitmentDiscountQuantity` and `CommitmentDiscountUnit`, respectively.

 Recurring purchases are allocated across all corresponding *charge periods* of the *term* when `ChargeCategory` is "Purchase", `ChargeFrequency` is "Recurring", and `CommitmentDiscountQuantity` and `CommitmentDiscountUnit` are reflected only for that *charge period*.